j0t4/grupostrabajo/prisma/nuevo_prompt.md

 TaskMember: A TaskMember is a join table that links a Task to a Member.
 It defines the member's role for the task: either responsible or collaborator.

 Make sure to include appropriate @id, @default, @unique, @relation, and @@index annotations to properly define the relationships and ensure data integrity.
 Also, define enums for the different statuses, roles, and types.

+Make sure @id`s are  autoincremental Ints, and database is local SQLite.